MoleMan1024/audiowagon/docs/faq.markdown

 - in [MusicBee](https://www.getmusicbee.com/) edit the track, go to *settings* tab and tick *iTunes compilation*
   ![compilation in MusicBee](/img/compilation_musicbee.jpg)

-Alternatively you can also put "Various Artists" in the *album artist* tag, this will have the same effect as the compilation field above.
+Alternatively you can also put "Various artists" in the *album artist* tag, this will have the same effect as the compilation field above.

-Afterwards the compilation album will show up in the album view with a pseudo artist "Various Artists"
+Afterwards the compilation album will show up in the album view with a pseudo artist "Various artists"

 ![compilation](/img/compilation.jpg)